7 July 2005 London bombings: United Kingdom

 The government ordered the Union Flag to be flown at half-mast on 8 July.
 The following day, the Bishop of London led prayers for the victims during a service paying tribute to the role of women during the Second World War.
 A vigil, called by the Stop the War Coalition, Campaign for Nuclear Disarmament and Muslim Association of Britain, was held from 5 p.m., at Friends Meeting House on Euston Road.

 A two-minute silence was held on 14 July 2005 throughout Europe.
 Thousands attended a vigil at 6 p.m. on Trafalgar Square.
 After an initial silence there was a series of speakers for two hours.
 A memorial service was held at St Paul's Cathedral on 1 November 2005.
 To mark the first anniversary of the attack, a two-minute silence was observed at midday across the country.

 A permanent memorial was unveiled in 2009 by Charles, Prince of Wales in Hyde Park to mark the fourth anniversary of the bombings.
 On the eve of the ninth anniversary of the attacks in 2014 the memorial was defaced with messages including "Blair lied, thousands died".
 The graffiti was removed within hours.
+A second permanent memorial was unveiled at Tavistock Square in 2018.

 During the opening ceremony of the 2012 Olympic Games in London a minute's silence was held to commemorate those killed in the attacks.

 A memorial service was held in St. Paul's Cathedral on 7 July 2015, to mark the tenth anniversary of the bombings.
 This was broadcast on BBC One.

 A memorial service was held on 7 July 2025 to mark the twentieth anniversary, attended by survivors, bereaved families, members of the royal family including the Duke and Duchess of Edinburgh, and political leaders such as Prime Minister Sir Keir Starmer, Home Secretary Yvette Cooper, Mayor of London Sir Sadiq Khan, and former prime ministers Sir Tony Blair and Theresa May.